Mohamed-sa3d200/Mohamed-sa3d200/README.md

 ### 👨‍💻 About Me

-🎓 I'm a student at the Faculty of Computers.
+🎓 I'm a student at the Faculty of Computers and Artificial Intelligence,Cairo University.
 💡 I enjoy solving problems and have a good understanding of programming fundamentals and databases.
 🚀 I'm constantly learning and exploring new technologies related to security and backend development.